 For many people, years of continuous sun exposure gives them year-round redness (and brown discoloration, too).
 Mine only flares up every once in a while when I’m particularly stressed (because my blood pressure is higher).
 This time, it was even more apparent because it was combined with the heat from a shower.
 The discoloration usually goes away within 30 minutes or so, but I’m always amazed that you can see my exact bathing suit lines.
 Crazy, huh?

 Bottom line, one sunburn at a young age can come back as visible damage in your later years.
 My young readers, take heed!

-What can you do to improve visible redness and sun damage on the neck and chest?
+What can you do to improve visible redness and brown discoloration from sun damage on the neck and chest?

 The good news is that there are effective treatments that can improve this.

 Get professional chemical peels.

 Sunburns can lead to changes in the skin’s texture and color and can result in growths called actinic keratosis.
 This is a fancy name for raised, crusty bumps.
 These growths are normally non-cancerous, but they can get bigger with age and be bothersome.
 The benefit of getting a professional chemical peel from an esthetician or nurse is that it can minimize the appearance of these bumps.
 The peel also works to lift away brown discoloration, encouraging more even-toned skin.
 Post-peel, the skin will have smoother look with less visible crepiness.
 Peels come in various strengths, so consult a trusted skincare professional to decide the best plan for your skin.
 Note: Peels are even more effective when you do them during the fall and winter months, as the skin is not exposed to as much sun then.